thangwskof/zabbix-grafana/README.md

 What is this

-- To deploy Zabbix server Zabbix 3.2.6, Mariadb, Graphite and Grafana containers with Docker Compose.
+- To deploy Zabbix server Zabbix 3.2.6, Mariadb, Grafana containers with Docker Compose.
 This is aimed for quick and easy deployment.

 - Compose's file is written by v3.1 format.
 I was inspired by: https://github.com/monitoringartist/zabbix-xxl